 In the hotter months of the year, the sun is usually hotter and brighter for more hours in the day.
 In some climates, summer months can be hot and dry, but in other parts of the world, summer can be humid and muggy.
 You might find that depending on the type of summer heat you have, your skin can act completely differently!
 And if you live in a country where there isn’t much difference between summer and winter weather, you might feel like you don’t have to tweak your routines at all!

-Depending on the level of air humidity where you live in the summer, your skin might call for more or less hydration and moisturisation.
 In more humid climates, your usual moisturisers might feel too heavy on your skin.
-Because humidity in the air can keep your skin hydrated, in humid climates, some moisturisers might feel too moisturising.
 If your skin is feeling oily, you can switch to a lighter lotion-type moisturiser, or you can use gel moisturisers for a hydrating cream which won’t be heavy on the skin.

-Although you should be wearing SPF all-year around, it is particularly important to protect from the sun in the summer.
+Although you should be wearing sun screen all-year around, it is particularly important to protect from the sun in the summer.
 As the sun is hotter, you are more prone to skin damage, so make sure you are using SPF in the summer.
 Also, as it is hotter and you are likely to be sweating, make sure you are reapplying throughout the day!
-If you would like a blog post going into more depth about why SPF is important, and breaking down the different types of SPF available, leave me a comment below!
+I have recently written two blog posts on why sun screen is important and how to find the right type of SPF for you.

 Sun protection isn’t limited to the facial skin; you can use SPF products on your lips and hair too!
 Our lips can get sunburnt, just as our skin, so using a lip balm with SPF will protect that delicate skin.
 And our hair can also get sun damage, so using an SPF hair oil, spray or cream will keep your hair looking soft and luscious all year around!